gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release, Gradle's incremental C/C++ compilation is now able to understand most dependencies between source files and header files.
 This means incremental compilation will occur more often and builds are more likely to see cache hits.

+### Documentation enhancements

+This release of Gradle adds more examples and use-case oriented documentation.
+In particular, notable improvements have been made to documentation for the [command-line interface](userguide/command_line_interface.html), [configuring the build environment](userguide/build_environment.html), [dependency management](userguide/dependency_management.html), [Gradle wrapper](userguide/gradle_wrapper.html), and [Provider API](userguide/lazy_configuration.html).

+In addition, major improvements were made to discoverability of content through improved navigation in the user manual and DSL reference. docs.gradle.org now loads faster (especially in Asia), is more mobile-friendly, and gives you a much better sense of where you are.

+Your feedback will be very helpful for continued improvement, which you can provide through new "star ratings" and "edit this page" functionality on each user manual page, in addition to GitHub issues.

-### Support for GnuPG's gpg-agent
+### Signing artifacts with gpg-agent

-Previously, Signing plugin can't sign generated artifacts via GnuPG's agent, which is very inconvenient.
-Now you can leverage your gpg agent easily with:
+You can now sign generated artifacts via GnuPG's agent.
+Example usage:

     signing {
         useGpgCmd()
         sign configurations.archives
     }

-Please see [`signing` plugin](userguide/signing_plugin.html#sec:using_gpg_agent) for more details.
+Please see [`signing` plugin documentation](userguide/signing_plugin.html#sec:using_gpg_agent) for more details.

-### Arbitrary task property names

-When registering task properties via the runtime API, property names are not required to be Java identifiers anymore, and can be any non-empty string.

-### ANTLR task is now cacheable by default

-When generating grammar sources with ANTLR, now the task's outputs are stored and retrieved from the build cache.
+### Default deprecation warning logging reduced

+In this release, deprecation warnings are no longer displayed in the console output by default.
+Instead, all deprecation warnings in the build will be collected and a summary will be rendered at the end of the build.

+You can run the build with the command line option `--warning-mode=all` or the property `org.gradle.warning.mode=all` to have all warnings displayed as earlier version of Gradle.
+You can use the command line option `--warning-mode=none` or the Gradle property `org.gradle.warning.mode=none` to suppress all warnings, including the one displayed at the end of the build.

+Learn more about customizing logging warnings in the [command-line interface documentation](userguide/command_line_interface.html#sec:command_line_logging).

-### The `init` task can now generate Kotlin DSL build scripts
+### Init task can now generate Kotlin DSL build scripts

 It is now possible to generate new Gradle builds using the Kotlin DSL with the help of the `init` task and its new `--dsl` option: